Don’t List Another Product Until You Read These Amazon Sellers’ Survey Results!!

 Even though it might seem like longer during those conversations with Amazon Seller Central, almost 70% of you have started in the last few years.

-Entrepreneurs have been flocking to Amazon’s marketplace.
+Entrepreneurs have been consistently moving to Amazon’s marketplace.
 The increase has been exponential.
-In 2021, Amazon was adding an average of 3,700 new sellers every single day.
+In 2022, Amazon continues to add an average of 3,700 new sellers every single day.

 So, the next question is another simple one.